Do you feel lost because you are thinking “I should be earning more in my business”?

-I find that far too often, people will spend their time on like one or two activities, and then we expect thousands of dollars to come.
+Far too often, people will spend their time on one or two activities, and then expect thousands of dollars to come.
 So when you have a gap – ie. where’s the money – you need to really step back and look at what you’re doing.

 Does your business need to send out more proposals?

-For example, I know for a number of service-based businesses use proposal to bring in more business.
+For example, service-based businesses often use proposal to bring in more business.
 Let’s call it out.
-You either have to send out client agreements or contracts, or you’re sending out proposals. ow many proposals have you sent out this month?
+How many proposals, contracts agreements have you sent out this month?
 Hmm.
 And be clear.
 This is not a game of more, more, more.
 I want to be very intentional about this.
 I’d much rather you send out two or three really well-written proposals to clients that fit your ideal client profile, rather than sending out 10 mass produced.

 Do you show up around marketing when you are busy?

 Do you find a way to show up on the days that you’re working in your business?
-For example, I love to do the operations.
-With a lot of the clients that I work with, I wind up doing a lot of operational tasks.
+For example, I enjoy operations.
+With a lot of my clients, I wind up doing a lot of operational tasks.
 So I just fall into that comfort zone with my own business.
-Here is my things to do list.
 Let’s try to check off all the boxes.
-With my earlier example of getting recertified, I need to get that paper notarized.
+With my earlier example of getting recertified, I needed to get that paper notarized.

-But am I actually spending any time doing outreach to perspective agencies or to prospective groups that might benefit from working with a vendor like myself?
+But am I actually spending any time doing outreach to prospective groups that might benefit from working with my company?
+Am I scheduling any coffee chats?
 That’s a trick question, but you kind of know where I’m going with this.

 Be honest about the time that you spend on marketing

-A lot of times we are frustrated about what our business looks like and what should be going on.
+A lot of times we are frustrated about our cash flow.
 But the truth of the matter is we haven’t spent a lot of time on the marketing and the sales.
-And I want to be clear.
-I don’t think it’s something where you have to spend hours and make a pitch to every single person that you’ve come across.

 But I do challenge you to assess.
-If this is a stumbling block – which by the way, it’s a stumbling block for many – get help.
+If this is a stumbling block – which by the way, it’s for many – get help.
 You are not alone.
-I think the reason I actually got interested in going to this area around sales coaching was because I saw a lot of people loved the work that they were doing for their business but didn’t like doing the sales.
-And I had the firm belief after being in business for years, I knew that there was a way to build something customized for the business owner who doesn’t like sales.
-It doesn’t have to feel like business so that it doesn’t feel like drudgery.
+I actually got interested in sales coaching because, I saw a lot of people loved their work but didn’t like doing the sales.
+I had the firm belief after being in business for years that there was a path for the business owner who doesn’t like sales.

-What if you are busy?
-Quick example of how do to it when you are busy
+Quick example of marketing when you are busy

 I was talking with a client and she was working with a big client.
 I was super excited for her because the cashflow is rolling in.
 But when they finished the project, she was exhausted.
 Here’s the interesting part about businesses where you have very large clients and then the project ends.
-If you don’t find a way to do business development, it’s going to be really hard to then get that next big project, right?
+If you don’t find a way to do business development DURNG the project, it’s going to be really hard to get that next big project.
 It’s just the nature of the beast.